A COAL MINING PIONEER

 The story goes that when a customer of Nelson’s tried to purchase a large wagon of coal from Nelson his aunt, Bessie Thompson protested.
 She was afraid that the supply of coal would soon run out.
 Both Bessie and Jordan had no idea that he was mining from one of the richest coalfields ever found.

-Toward the end of the 1970s the Southwest Virginia Improvement Company acquired the 406 acres from Jordan Nelson for a reported $1,932 and the mineral rights for an additional 500 acres for $4,000.
-However, it was reported that this money was stolen soon after the these sales.
+Toward the end of the 1870s the Southwest Virginia Improvement Company acquired 406 acres from Jordan Nelson for a reported $1,932 and the mineral rights for an additional 500 acres for $4,000.
+However, it was reported that this money was stolen from Mr. Nelson soon after the these sales.

 Jordan Nelson was truly a pioneer but took little credit for his discovery.
-He died in Bluefield in 1922 at the age of 93 with very little to show from his remarkable ownership of one of the richest coalfields ever discovered.
+He died in Bluefield in 1922 at the age of 94 with very little to show from his remarkable ownership of one of the richest coalfields ever discovered.
 He is buried in the Walnut Grove Cemetery on Hancock Street in Bluefield, WV.
 His gravestone reads “Jordan Nelson, 1829-1922, Discoverer of Pocahontas Coal.”
 His death certificate indicates that he was born Nov.
 20, 1828 and died on Nov.
 30, 1922 at the age of 94.

 Jorden Nelson's cabin located in Powell's Bottom, now Pocahontas, VA., near Bramwell, WV.